Communist Party of Ukraine (Soviet Union): Communist Party of Ukraine

-After the signing of the Treaty of Brest-Litovsk the Bolshevik faction Social-Democracy of Ukraine was forced to dissolve as all Bolsheviks were forced out of Ukraine.
+After the signing of the Treaty of Brest-Litovsk, the Bolshevik faction of Ukraine was forced to dissolve as all Bolsheviks were forced out of Ukraine.
+However, the Bolsheviks returned several months later in what is known both as the second Soviet-Ukrainian War and the Ukrainian War of Independence, in which the Ukrainian People's Republic would ultimately lose to the Russians, with the territory of Ukraine included in the Soviet Russia and then Soviet Union.

-During the First Five-Year Plan, the Party took direct responsibility for collectivization of agricultural land and eventually in forced requisitions of grain that led to the Holodomor.
+During the First Five-Year Plan, the Party took direct responsibility for collectivization of agricultural land and eventually in forced requisitions of grain that led to the deadly Holodomor.

-On 13 October 1952 the party officially was renamed as the Communist Party of Ukraine.
-On October 24, 1990, article 6 on the monopoly of the Communist Party of Ukraine on power was excluded from the Constitution of the Ukrainian SSR.
+On 13 October 1952, the party officially was renamed as the Communist Party of Ukraine.
+On 24 October 1990, article 6 on the monopoly of the Communist Party of Ukraine on power was excluded from the Constitution of the Ukrainian SSR.

-On 30 August 1991 the Communist Party was outlawed in Ukraine.
+On 30 August 1991, the Communist Party was outlawed in Ukraine.
 Different sectors reconstituted themselves in different parties.
 One group led by moderate members under Oleksandr Moroz formed the Socialist Party of Ukraine (SPU) out of most of the former members, a group of agrarians led by Serhiy Dovhan and Oleksandr Tkachenko formed the Peasant Party of Ukraine (SelPU), and another group, the Communist Party of Ukraine, was re-created in 1993 in Donetsk under the leadership of Petro Symonenko when the ban was lifted.
 The remaining members either changed political direction or created their own left-wing parties such as the Vitrenko bloc, Social-Democratic (United) party, and others.

+Following the 2014 Revolution of Dignity, all communist parties on the territory of Ukraine were outlawed and banned, with the ideology criminalized.